 What is Frontage?

 In real estate, frontage is the width of a lot, measured at the front part of the lot.
-The term frontage appears on most real estate listings – sometimes abbreviated as ‘Frntg’.
+In Edmonton real estate, the term frontage appears on most real estate listings – sometimes abbreviated as ‘Frntg’.
 There are typically two measurements for a lot, the frontage and depth.
-Sometimes ‘road’ or ‘street’ frontage is used to describe the width of a lot as well.
+Sometimes the terms road frontage or street frontage are used to describe the width of a lot as well.
 In commercial real estate, frontage may be described as ‘front foot’.

 Real Estate Agent Explains Frontage

 All municipalities and jurisdictions have different standard lot sizes.
-In Edmonton, it is said that a standard lot (back in the 1950s or so) was “50 by 150”, meaning 50 feet wide, and 150 feet deep (or long).
+In Edmonton real estate, it is said that a standard lot (back in the 1950s or so) was “50 by 150”, meaning 50 feet wide, and 150 feet deep (or long).
 This means that the lot has a frontage of 50 feet.
-Although lots are not often as wide as 50 feet any longer, some older neighbourhoods may still have many lots of this size.
+Although lots are not often as wide as 50 feet any longer, some older Edmotnon neighbourhoods may still have many lots of this size.

 Oftentimes, frontage measurements on real estate listings are accompanied by depth measurements.
 By multiplying the two values, you get the size of the lot (provided the lot shape is rectangular).
 In the case of irregular lots (pie lots, reverse-pie lots), this calculation to find the size of the lot is not the same, but frontage is important regardless of the shape of the parcel of land.
 To learn more about the difference between the two measurements, see What is Better: Frontage or Depth?